Ashita no Nadja: Preminger and Colorado clans

 Nadja's mother, whose pink gown and diary were sent to Nadja around her 13th birthday, Collette is the eldest daughter of the rich Austrian nobleman Duke Preminger.
 She eloped with Raymond, a French musician and her piano teacher, when her father fired him after learning they were involved.
-They lived in poverty but happily in Paris until Raymond died in an accident.
-Both Nadja and Collette were very ill at the time.
+They lived happily in poverty in Paris until Raymond died in an accident, while both Nadja and Collette were very ill at the time.
 The Duke's retainers gave Nadja to the orphanage and told Collette that she had died.
 The grief-stricken Collette was easily convinced to return home where she has lived a quiet life in the company of her father, second husband (her old friend, Count Waltmüller, a good man who takes care of her very well) and younger brother Herman.

-Collette is remarkably similar to Nadja: trusting, good-hearted, stubborn when she wants to be, and slightly klutzy at times.
+Collette is similar to Nadja in the way that she is trusting, good-hearted, stubborn when she wants to be, and slightly klutzy at times.
 They cross paths several times not knowing that they're mother and daughter until almost the end.